 Through a significant project experience, students will learn to integrate analysis, qualitative design, quantitative optimization, experiments, and simulations to improve their ability to engineer real systems.
 In each section of the course, students will work in small multidisciplinary teams to design and to build a mechatronic system of their own choosing.
 Each project must include both a nontrivial mechanical system design and a nontrivial electronic system design involving both hardware and software components.
 Projects will be subject to realistic materials, process, and budgetary constraints.

 This course builds upon many semesters of iteration after Brad Minch developed it.
-Previous PoE instructors that influenced this semester are: Mark Chang, Oscar Mur-Miranda, Gui Cavalcanti, Amon Millner, and Chris Murphy.
+Previous PoE instructors that influenced this semester are: Aaron Hoover, Andrew Bennett, Mark Chang, Oscar Mur-Miranda, Gui Cavalcanti, Amon Millner, and Chris Murphy.